lyokha/nginx-haskell-module/docker/README.md

 test-yadwe
 ```

-To run the container with a customized *nginx.conf*, mount the file with option
+To run the container with a custom *nginx.conf*, mount the file with option
 *-v*.

 ```ShellSession